shiffman/babbleGPT/README.md

 # This creates: node-js/model-byte-model-name/ or node-js/model-gpt2-model-name/
 ```

-### Share Your Model
+### Host Your Model

-You can upload your trained model to Hugging Face Hub to share it with others:
+Upload your trained model to Hugging Face Hub to host it for client JS:

 ```bash
 # First, authenticate with Hugging Face (do this once)